martijnweyburg/VWE.My/README.md

   AUTOMAPPER:
   I've used automapper in the service layer.
   I know that many times it is used in the controllers.
   For now I choose to follow the idea of having domain models that are not used in the controllers.
-The service layer handles the business logic and mapping from domain model to DTO.
+The service layer handles the business logic and handles the mapping from domain model to DTO.
   Automapper is instantiated in the startup.cs file.

   DATABASE FIRST: